bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 65°
-- broken clouds
+- overcast clouds
-- 72% humidity
+- 74% humidity
-- 24 mph wind
+- 21 mph wind

 No precipitation in the past 24 hours